bioconda/bioconda-docs/source/developer/bulk.rst

-**Bioconductor releases are tied to an R version.** We need to wait until conda-forge finishes, or at least gets to an advanced stage of building packages for the new version of R. Then, we need to first go through the :ref:`update-pinnings` workflow (while ensuring Bioconductor packages DO NOT have their build numbers updated).
+**Bioconductor releases are tied to an R version.** We need to wait until conda-forge finishes, or at least gets to an advanced stage of building packages for the new version of R.

+To view the current status of a conda-forge r-base migration, visit the `conda-forge status dashboard <https://conda-forge.org/status/>`_.
+In the bioconda-recipes repository, use the ``missingCranPackages.py`` script to generate a list of all incomplete packages that are referenced in a bioconda recipe.
+Example: ``python ./scripts/bioconductor/missingCranPackages.py --format markdown --migration_id r-base44_and_m2w64-ucrt`` The markdown output can be added to an Issue for tracking purposes.

+Then, we need to first go through the :ref:`update-pinnings` workflow (while ensuring Bioconductor packages DO NOT have their build numbers updated).
 This ensures the non-BioConductor packages are built for the new version of R.